No booking fees on the app

 What is the fastest train from Cambridge to Nottingham?

-The fastest train journey time from Cambridge to Nottingham is 2h 5m .
-Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.
+The quickest train journey from Cambridge to Nottingham takes 2h 5m .
+Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
+Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.

 Are there direct trains from Cambridge to Nottingham?

-No, unfortunately, you need to transfer from Cambridge to Nottingham.
-Still, the TrainPal Train Journey Planner helps you find the best train.
-Just input your origin or destination places, then click "Search" to see the suitable route.
+No, you will need to transfer when travelling from Cambridge to Nottingham.
+TrainPal Train Journey Planner will assist you in finding the best train route.
+Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.

 Is it worth taking a train from Cambridge to Nottingham?